pocketworks/appero-sdk-ios/README.md

 Appero.instance.setUser("your_unique_user_id")
 ```

 When using a custom user ID it's important to remember to reset the user on Appero when a logout occurs.
-This allows the mood values to be recorded independently on one device for multiple users.
+This allows the experience score to be recorded independently on one device for multiple users.
+The flag indicating whether a user has submitted feedback or not is also tied to their user ID.

 ```
 Appero.instance.resetUser()